2021 language holiday

 A question a lot of people have been asking about The Watermill’s Italian Language course: Is it suitable for all levels of ability in speaking Italian?
 And the answer?
 An emphatic, "Si!".

-This is because of the special approach of our colleagues from the prestigious language school in Florence, Langues Services.
+This is because of the special approach we developed with our colleagues from the prestigious language school in Florence, Langues Services and with our friend and teacher Francesca La Sala.
 Its philosophy and method are inspired by the work of Professor Bertrand Schwartz of Paris University, the educationalist who overturned the concept of teaching to adults, proposing an approach that develops not only theoretical knowledge but practical know-how as well.

 The aim is to enhance the personal qualities of each student, tailoring the teaching to their needs and ambitions and establishing mutual, active and confident relationships, where the student is the true protagonist in the course.
 The motto is ‘action first, knowledge after.’